-Navy Blue Angels to highlight return of Spirit of St. Louis Air Show
+Navy Blue Angels to return to St. Louis for the 2016 Spirit of St. Louis Air Show

 Proceeds from the not-for-profit Spirit of St. Louis Air show will be donated to local charities.
 More details regarding the air show will be announced in upcoming months.